Doctor Fate: Enemies

-Doctor Fate also has numerous enemies of his own, featured in his limited series and/or significant with him from other appearances.
-Out of all his villains, Wotan is the most re-occurring villain whom is considered both his rival and arch-enemy as well as also battling other incarnations.
+Doctor Fate also has numerous enemies of his own, featured in his limited series or significant with him from other appearances.
+Out of all his villains, Wotan is the most reoccurring villain whom is considered both his rival and arch-enemy as well as also battling other incarnations.
 Others, such as Negal, have also been reoccurring with other incarnations.
 Although Arion is typically a hero, the character has been listed as his adversary due to appearances in other titles wherein he was under mystical influence.